 By the implementers' own admission, the presence of these weird behaviours and absence of smarter schemes, is because most have not yet spent time fine-tuning FC approaches and memory requirements.
-To prevent stalling the sender, many simply set high initial allowances (e.g., 10MB in B), 15MB in Google Chrome) and update early (the 50% mark).
-Many even asked us for guidance in choosing a better FC approach.
-However, as QUIC is fundamentally different from TCP in this respect, it is difficult to assess which approach works best in practice.
-Facebook's approach ((A)) does give us an indication, as they have tweaked their behaviour in a real-life deployment.
+To prevent stalling the sender, many simply set high initial allowances (e.g., 10MB in (B), 15MB in Google Chrome) and update early (the 50% mark).
+Several even asked us for guidance in choosing a better FC approach.
+However, as QUIC is fundamentally different from TCP in this respect, it is difficult to assess which scheme works best in practice.
+Facebook's approach (see (A)) does give us an indication, as they have tweaked their behaviour in a real-life deployment.
 However their setup is also not foolproof (see §3.2), they are biased towards their specific use-case (loading content in native apps), and indicate being limited by existing application layer logic that was originally tweaked for TCP+H2 (e.g., setting higher initial FC limits would cause the app to aggressively preload resources, causing bandwidth contention).
-In all, we can say QUIC FC is an open problem.
+In all, we can say QUIC FC is an open problem, though a variant of FC3 is expected to work best.